Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 How to Help a Loved One with Depression

-You cannot cure or treat your loved one’s depression.
-Depression is a real illness, with physical effects.
-It’s not a personal failing or something your loved one can think or will their way out of.
+You can’t cure or treat your loved one’s depression.
+Depression is a legitimate illness with physical effects, not a personal failing or something your loved one can will their way out of.
+Still, there are things you can do to support them and encourage them to get treatment.

 • Don’t judge or shame your loved one by telling them to snap out of it, implying their problems aren’t that bad, or guilting them for their depression.